hampoelz/Capacitor-NodeJS/README.md

 > - Features like IOS- and [Electron](https://github.com/capacitor-community/electron)- support or a command to update the NodeJS runtime will be added in the future.

 ## Install
-**You have to use Capacitor v3.
-This project is not compatible with lower versions of Capacitor.**
+**You've to use Capacitor v3.
+This project isn't compatible with lower versions of Capacitor.**

 ```bash
 npm install hampoelz/capacitor-nodejs